clearloveclearlove/BadActs/README.md

+# BadActs: A Universal Backdoor Defense in the Activation Space

-# This repo contains the code for paper [BadActs: A Universal Backdoor Defense in the Activation Space](https://arxiv.org/abs/2405.11227), accepted to ACL 2024 Findings.
+This is the official repository for the paper [BadActs: A Universal Backdoor Defense in the Activation Space](https://arxiv.org/abs/2405.11227), accepted to ACL 2024 Findings.

 ## Dependencies